-We saw in The History of the Israelites that though they were given The Law their history through the Bible (al kitab) was largely one of disobeying and sinning against this Law.
-I mentioned in the Introduction to Zabur that the Kings which followed Dawud and Suleiman (PBUT), though physical offspring of these godly Kings, most of them were very evil.
+We saw in The History of the Israelites that though they had The Law, their history through the Bible (al kitab) was largely one of disobeying and sinning against this Law.
+I mentioned in the Introduction to Zabur that the Kings who followed Dawud and Suleiman (PBUT) were mostly very evil.
 So Allah sent the many prophets of Zabur to warn them.

 Jeremiah – Prophet of Warning

-The prophet Jeremiah (PBUH -see him in the Timeline of Prophets) lived at the close of the period of Kings, when sin and evil was very great.
-The sins he lists are ones that are also very common today: adultery, drunkenness, sexual immorality, idolatry, witchcraft, corruption, fighting, violence, dishonesty, the rich exploiting the poor etc. But Jeremiah starts his Book by giving a summary of their sin and groups all their many sins into just two:
+The prophet Jeremiah (PBUH) lived at the close of the period of Kings when sin and evil were very great.
+The sins he lists are ones that are also widespread today: adultery, drunkenness, sexual immorality, idolatry, witchcraft, corruption, fighting, violence, dishonesty, the rich exploiting the poor etc. But Jeremiah starts his Book by giving a summary of their sin and groups all their many sins into just two:

 “My people have committed two sins: They have forsaken me, the spring of living water, and have dug their own cisterns, broken cisterns that cannot hold water.”
 (Jeremiah 2:13)